de-passage/blog/_posts/2020-05-13-algebraic-datatypes-cpp-pt2.markdown

 };
 ```
 Of course, all our functions using `type_t`, `adapter_t` and `argument_pack_t` need to be adapted.
 I won't provide the code here as it is mostly bookkeeping.
-The only this to worry about is the case where the user provides `type_t` instances with different aliases.
+The only this to worry about is the case where the user provides `type_t` instances with different aliases (for example `type<T, alias_list_1> -> type<U, alias_list_2>`, or worse different aliases in a function with multiple parameters).
 The most obvious (and in my opinion the most sensible) option is to simply disallow this case and force the user to use the same alias type throughout the whole program.
 It is easy to provide utilities to swap the alias parameter if desired[^3].

 This choice has the perverse effect that the above code cannot be used as is.
 Let's think about what the definition of an alias would look like:
 ``` cpp